-Oil painting on canvas, A Council Chamber, a Scene from William Shakespeare's 'Othello' by John Opie, RA (St Agnes 1761 – London 1807).
-From Act II. sc.iii depicting the moment when Desdemona enters, attended.
+Oil painting on canvas, A Council Chamber (The Night Brawl with Cassio and Rodrigo/disturbing of Othello and Desdemona from William Shakespeare's 'Othello', Act II, sc. iii) by John Opie, RA (St Agnes 1761 – London 1807).
+It depicts the moment when Desdemona enters, attended.

 Othello: Look! if my gentle love be not rais’d up;

 Othello: All’s well now, sweeting; come away to bed.